-- Workstations are analysed to assess and reduce risk; - That workstations meet specified minimum requirements; - Work activities are planned so that they include breaks or changes of activities; and - Provision of information and training
+- Workstations are analysed to assess and reduce risk; - That workstations meet specified minimum requirements; - Work activities are planned so that they include breaks or changes of activities; and - Provision of information, instruction and training

-The provision of eyesight tests is fulfilled by provision of vouchers by HR to cover the cost of eye tests and a contribution towards glasses to DSE users.
+The provision of eyesight tests is fulfilled by provision of vouchers by HR to cover the cost ofeye tests and a contribution towards glasses to DSE users (where applicable).

-Where a member of employees raises a matter related to health and safety in the use of DSE, Unite will:
+Where an employee raises a matter related to health and safety in the use of DSE, Unite will:

-- Take all necessary steps to investigate the circumstances; - Take corrective measures where appropriate; and - Advise the member of employees of action taken.
+- Take all necessary steps to investigate the circumstances; - Take corrective measures where appropriate; and - Advise the employee of action taken.